 Keeping your clients happy is imperative to running a successful patent law firm.
 After all, clients are the lifeblood of any service business.
 They are a source of revenue, reviews, and referrals that lead to having plenty of patent prosecution projects in the future.
 That being said, patent prosecution is unpredictable in a number of ways, and it is often dependent on circumstances that are out of a patent professional’s control.
-Placing additional emphasis on those factors that are in your control can help you mitigate common client complaints and gain the favor of your clients for long-term success.
+Placing additional emphasis on those factors that are in your control with regards to optimizing patents, as these factors can help you mitigate common client complaints and gain the favor of your clients for long-term success.

 Patent Complaint #1: “Patent Prosecution Was Too Expensive”

 The costs of drafting, filing, and prosecuting a patent application are often quoted as broad price ranges because prosecution expenses can vary wildly.
 After all, each patent application requires a different amount of effort pre-filing, and, once filed, costs depend largely on the types and amounts of correspondence that are required with the assigned patent examiner (point of reference: a response to an examiner’s office action costs roughly $3,000, on average).
 Utilizing patent drafting software can result in the submission of higher-quality patent applications that are free of errors and are less likely to lead to costly office actions.
 Even when office actions are received, sophisticated patent drafting tools, such as LexisNexis PatentOptimizer®, have the ability to help draft office action responses based on arguments that were successful with the USPTO in the past―saving time that patent professionals would otherwise spend drafting from scratch, and saving their client’s money.

 Patent Complaint #2: “The Patent Process Took Too Long”